yaruneki/TSW-Progetto/README.md

 ---

-### 🧭 **Snyk — Dependency Vulnerability Analysis**
+### 🧭 **Snyk — Comprehensive Vulnerability Analysis**

-Snyk analyzes the project's Maven dependencies to identify known vulnerabilities (CVEs).
+Snyk is used to detect security issues across the project's codebase and environment.
 It provides:

-* Security scanning of direct and transitive dependencies
+* Vulnerability scanning for direct and transitive Maven dependencies
+* SAST checks for insecure coding patterns
-* Detailed vulnerability reports
+* Container image and base-layer vulnerability analysis
-* Recommended version upgrades and remediation steps
+* Detection of misconfigurations in Docker and IaC files
+* Continuous monitoring for newly disclosed CVEs

-This ensures that the project relies on secure and up-to-date third-party libraries.
+This ensures that both the application and its execution environment remain secure and up to date.

 ---